Isabella Freedman Jewish Retreat Center, Falls Village, CT

-Middle Nights: Chol HaMoed and Shabbat Chol HaMoed Sukkot.
-Wednesday, October 19 – Sunday, October 23
+Shabbat Chol HaMoed Sukkot.
+Friday, October 21 – Sunday, October 23

 Friday evening through Saturday night is Chol HaMoed Sukkot Shabbat and will include the three prayer options, and a special reading of Kohelet/Ecclesiastes, with learning sessions and outdoor activites that encourage us to completely relax into this special Shabbat.

 Saturday night we will bid farewell to Shabbat and bring in the new week with a musical and enthusiastic Havdallah.

 Sunday morning we will have a special experience in observance of Hoshana Rabbah in which we will gather our willow branches and convene on our Adamah Farm for this ancient ritual believed to finally seal our judgement for Good, for the year.
 Sunday afternoon we will offer learning sessions, as well as offerings from diverse teachers and outdoor activities.
 Those only staying through this segment of the Sukkahfest retreat will depart after a festive lunch in the Sukkah.

 Last Nights: Shemini Atzeret, Simchat Torah, Isru Chag.
 Sunday, October 23 – Wednesday, October 26